cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/04-cleanup.md

 - "How do I delete containers and associated data from my Azure VM?"

 objectives:
-- "Delete containers created created on Azure"
+- "Delete containers created on Azure"
 - "Perform a validation test to ensure that the installation of CMSSW, ROOT, and Python containers is successful."

 keypoints: